parthasarathyv-rgb/ecommerce-customerchurn-project/README.md

 #Skills demonstrated
 - Cleaned up data using SQL and structured it according to what was necessary
 - Data visualization using Excel
-- Machine learning, testing and training models
+- Machine learning, testing and training models using pandas
 - Feature Engineering